 Case Study - ABCO Pools

-I met Nick and Andrew from ABCO Pools when they come out to replace the pool liner in the house we were renting.
-Nick has successfully owned the family business for over 30 years and now it was time for Andrew (his son) to take the helm.
-Andrew couldn’t be more excited yet he knows there are some challenges to face and he was looking for help.
+I met Nick and Andrew from ABCO Pools when they came out to replace the pool liner at a house we were renting.
+Nick had successfully run the family business for more than 30 years, and now it was time for Andrew, his son, to take the helm.
+Andrew was excited about the opportunity, but he also knew there were challenges ahead and was looking for help modernizing the business.

 The Challenge